austintip/Project-2/README.md

 # Dog Finding App - Spot (potential name?)
 **Description**
 A full stack app that allows users to search through a list of dog breeds and select breeds to save as favorites.
-Users may click to learn more info on a specific breed and can add comments to a breed on the info page.
+Users may click to learn more info on a specific breed and can remove them from the favorites as well.

 **List of Tech**
 * Axios